API Reference

 getcsys(x)

 Get the coordinate system of x.
+Ideally, this should return both the reference frame and coordinate representation.

 If x is a instance of AbstractCoordinateSystem, return x itself.
 If x is a type of AbstractCoordinateSystem, return an instance of the coordinate system, i.e. x().